From the Jacket

 One August afternoon, on the shoreline of the Kamchatka peninsula at the northeastern edge of Russia, two girls–sisters, eight and eleven–go missing.
 In the ensuing weeks, then months, the police investigation turns up nothing.
 Echoes of the disappearance reverberate across a tightly woven community, with the fear and loss felt most deeply among its women.
 Taking us through a year in Kamchatka, DISAPPEARING EARTH enters with astonishing emotional acuity the worlds of a cast of richly drawn characters, all connected by the crime: a witness, a neighbor, a detective, a mother.
 We are transported to vistas of rugged beauty–densely wooded forests, open expanses of tundra, soaring volcanoes, and the glassy seas that border Japan and Alaska–and into a region as complex as it is alluring, where social and ethnic tensions have long simmered, and where outsiders are often the first to be accused.

-DISAPPEARING EARTH was my last read of 2019 and I’d like to think I ended on a high note.
+DISAPPEARING EARTH was my first read of 2020 and I’d like to think I started on a high note.
 Phillips’ debut certainly garnered a decent amount of momentum during awards season as a finalist for the NBA for Fiction.
 Naturally, I was interested in the book behind the hype, and I went into it completely blind, which I think was a good choice in the long run.

 DISAPPEARING EARTH is a slow-moving thriller, if such a thing even exists.
 It begins as two young girls sisters disappear on Russia’s secluded Kamchatka Peninsula, a stunningly beautiful setting in which volcanoes sit among the tundra, reindeer among the towns, and bears among the cities.
 From the beginning, the reader knows a man kidnapped the girls and conned them into his car, but the townspeople are unaware and an investigation begins.
 From there, Phillips tells the story of Kamchatka through it people; DISAPPEARING EARTH is less a mystery of the two girls’ disappearance and more the stories of their neighbors in the aftermath.